MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-aip.md

 ## Feature parity for built-in labeling and the AIP add-in for Office apps

 Many of the labeling features supported by the AIP add-in are now supported by built-in labeling.
-For a more detailed list of available capabilities, minimum versions that might be needed, and configuration information, see [Manage sensitivity labels in Office apps](sensitivity-labels-office-apps.md).
+For a more detailed list of available capabilities and configuration information, see [Manage sensitivity labels in Office apps](sensitivity-labels-office-apps.md).
 To support a specific feature, you might need to change your [Office update channel](/deployoffice/overview-update-channels).

 More features are planned and in development.
 If there's a specific feature that you're interested in, check the [Microsoft 365 roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=Microsoft%20Information%20Protection&searchterms=label) and consider joining the [Microsoft Information Protection in Office Private Preview](https://aka.ms/MIP/PreviewRing).

 Use the following information to help you identify if the features you use with the AIP add-in is currently available with built-in labeling.
-Features that aren't yet available but in planning or deployment might delay your final migration for users, but you can begin testing the other features now to expedite a later migration.
+Any features that aren't yet available but in planning or deployment might delay your final migration for users, but you can begin testing the other features now to expedite a later migration.

 |AIP add-in feature or capability|Built-in labeling|
 |---|:---:|